Travelogger

 So you’re all ready for your trip.
 You’ve got your tickets, all your necessary travel documents and your proofs of identification (at least two).
 You’ve packed your bags, the ones for check-in and carry-on, and made sure they’re correctly and visibly tagged with your name and address.
 With everyone heading home for the holidays, you want to make sure get on your flight in time.
 Here’s some tips to help you breeze through the checkpoint:

-Arrive on time – the general rule is to get to the airport at least 3 hours before your flight if it’s international, and 1 ½ hours if your flight’s domestic.
-Also be sure to give yourself enough time to check …
+• Arrive on time – the general rule is to get to the airport at least 3 hours before your flight if it’s international, and 1 ½ hours if your flight’s domestic.
+Also be sure to give yourself enough time to check your baggage and get through security.

 Flying Tips: How To Fly Through Security, Part 1